 Do they have a phone patch, to allow you and/or your client to listen in on the session with you in real time, to direct and offer assistance with pronunciation, etc?
 Is your voiceover actor really a pro?

 Do they respond to your inquiries quickly and professionally?
 Do they offer a custom voice audition of your script to present to your client for approval beforehand?
 Do they sound knowledgeable when quoting rates, and are they in line with other professional voiceover talent rates for the same job?
 Are they available to speak to you during your regular business hours?

-These are just a few of the probing questions you can ask before you hire voiceover talent.
+These are just a few probing questions you can ask before hiring voiceover talent.
 Do your homework and you’ll be very glad that you did.

 And, the best way to avoid having to constantly go through this process (if you frequently need to hire voiceover talent) is to build your own group of “go-to” voiceover talents.
 Get a few male and a few female voice over actors who are versatile, professional and meet all the suggested requirements mentioned above.